- VDH COVID-19 Vaccine Eligibility Tool

-- Our clients are not being held to the 30 day requirement.
-That is the requirement to use at least one waiver service every 30 days to keep their services has been relaxed.
-Therefore, we should be communicating this with our families and should NOT be discharging any clients for this reason.
+- The requirement to use at least one waiver service every 30 days to keep their services has been relaxed.

 Your A Medicaid-enrolled provider who supports eligible people, and sometimes their families, in properly using consumer-directed services.
 More will reach out to you and give you instructions on how the visit will be conducted.
 Visits will not be recorded and will maintain HIPAA compliance.